Jack-Wong-dev/GroupProject/GroupProject/Docs/ProjectPlanv3.md

 	- The process requires an item name and a corresponding item type for its input.
 	- There is no specific output for this process.
 Successful completion of this process results in the created item being a new option to add to a grocery list.

-- **search for item**
+- **search by query**

 	This activity will allow the user to search for a specific item to add to a list.
 If the item is not found, the user is given the option to add a new item to the database.
 	- This activity takes as its input the string that the user attempts to search for.
 	- If the item is present, the process outputs an item name that is similar to, or exactly matches, the user's input.
-We know the process has completed successfully if the user is either given a similar or exact match to their item search (because the item is present), or if they are given the option to add to the database (because the item is not present).
+We know the process has completed successfully if the user is either given a similar or exact match to their search and can select the match to add the item to the list (because the item is present), or if they utilize the option to add an item to the database (because the item is not present).

-- **specify by type**
+- **search by type**

 	Specify by type allows the user to add items to a selected list by first indicating the type of item they are searching for, and then selecting the item they desired from that category.
 	- As input, the process takes first the item type, and then the item name for a specific item.
 	- With regard to output, there is nothing in particular.
 However, the process's success will result in an item being added to the selected list; the quantity of this item can then be updated.

-- **clear checks**
+- **clear all checks**

 	This process lets the user remove checkmarks from every item in a selected list.
 The user can still add checkmarks to each item afterwards.
 	- There is no specific input for this process.
 	- There is no specific output for this process; however, we know that the process has completed successfully when all checkmarks that were present prior to running the process are no longer present after running the process.

 - **check off specific**